hclbaur/sdt-core/README.md

 	java -jar demo.jar addressbook.sdt addressbook.sda

-This will parse the `addressbook.sdt` script and transform the data in the file `addressbook.sda` from
+This will transform the data in the file `addressbook.sda` according to the recipe shown earlier.

 	addressbook {
 		contact "1" {